 A must do trail for advanced hikers.
 This trail ends with 3 waterfalls and if you want to continue for another 1/2 mile, you will end at another waterfall.
 The trail begins at the end of Kahuna Road north of Kapaa.
 Lush green forest, cool stream and after 1 1/2 miles you will see the first 3 waterfalls.
 You will climb over boulders in the stream, on top of branches of fallen trees.
 The hike will be slow, but with patience, you will get there.
-We continued on another 1/2 mile to the waterfall on the right.
-Hot and sweaty at the end, we jumped in the ice cold water for a nice swim.
+Optionally, you can continue on another 1/2 mile to the waterfall on the right.
+Jump in the ice cold water for a nice swim.

 This is an awesome hike, due both to the absolute beauty of the surroundings and the fact that so few people attempt it.
 I'll let others describe the hike, but one important thing to note is that the unmarked trail head is straight ahead at the end on Kahuna Road.
 After parking, proceed up the unpaved road keeping the large water tank on your left.
 Any other route will put you into the middle of nowhere.
 Many thanks to my Barefoot Kauai guides, Trev and Cody for a great day.

 this is a fantastic, but very challenging hike. very muddy, and wet, as you constantly cross over the stream. the waterfalls aren't large, however, they are nice. there is also an incredible bamboo forest along the trail.